amanmehndiratta25/seng371project2/README.md

 Question
 -------
-Does the activity on Stack Overflow, or social media sites such as Twitter, drive the number of contributors/size of a project or do social media mentions drive the contributors/size?
+Does the activity on Stack Overflow, or social media sites such as Twitter, drive the number of contributors/size of a project or does actually contributing to the project tend to drive users to use social media?

 **Hypotheses**: We think that the number of contributors/project size should drive the mentions on social media.
 We think that in order to gain a "foothold" on social media-type sites, a project would need a certain number of contributors, so we will see the contributors increase dramatically before we see social media mentions start to increase.
+After this initial activity..... who knows what will happen.

 Datasets
 -------